Basics

 [10, 20, 30, 40]

-The last type, and second of two collection types, is a 'map'.
+The other collection type is 'map'.
 These may also be referred to as 'hashmap' or 'dictionary' in other languages.

 scores = { "alice": 25, "bob": 17, "charlie": 36 }